libretro/RetroArch/README-mali_fbdev.md

 This is the exact link:
 http://builder.mdrjr.net/tools/r4p0-mp400-fbdev.tar
 We should copy these libs to /usr/lib
+So in the end you should have in your system:
+   /usr/lib
+      libEGL.so
+      libEGL.so.1.4
+      libGLESv1_CM.so.1
+      libGLESv2.so
+      libGLESv2.so.2.0
+      libEGL.so.1
+      libGLESv1_CM.so
+      libGLESv1_CM.so.1.1
+      libGLESv2.so.2
+      libMali.so

 Now we need the headers.
 We can get them from here: http://malideveloper.arm.com/develop-for-mali/sdks/opengl-es-sdk-for-linux/#opengl-es-sdk-for-linux-download